All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 7. Kushner RF, et al. Semaglutide 2.4 mg for the Treatment of Obesity: Key Elements of the STEP Trials 1 to 5.
 Obesity.
 2020;28(6):1050-1061.

-Medical Disclaimer: This article is for informational purposes only and does not constitute medical advice.
+Medical Disclaimer: This article is for informational purposes only and doesn't constitute medical advice.
 Individual results may vary, and treatment decisions should always be made in consultation with qualified healthcare providers.
-Neither Joi nor Alloy services are suitable for all patients, and proper medical evaluation is essential before beginning any weight loss or hormone therapy program.
+Neither Joi nor Alloy services are suitable for all patients, and proper medical evaluation is important before beginning any weight loss or hormone therapy program.
 Always consult your physician before starting, stopping, or changing any medication regimen.

 Medical Disclaimer